msanand/msanand.github.io/_posts/2014-11-10-IoT-internet-of-things-good-bad-ugly.md

 #### Ability to be controlled remotely

-Another quality expected of 'things' in IoT is to the ability to control them remotely over the internet.
+Another quality expected of 'things' in IoT is the ability to control them remotely over the internet.
 Ideally, physical proximity to the device should not be a pre-requisite.

-With the advancements in pervasive or ubiquitous computing and thanks to Moore's law, even tiny 'things', with embedded logic, unique identifiers and the ability to wirelessly transfer data over the internet, can be part of the Internet-of-Things.
+With the advancements in pervasive or ubiquitous computing and thanks to Moore's law, even tiny 'things' with embedded logic, unique identifiers and the ability to wirelessly transfer data over the internet, can be part of the Internet-of-Things.

 ### Is IoT just a hyperbole?